 The Murrawadeen Goodjarga Program provides opportunities for Aboriginal and Torres Strait Islander students to strengthen their connection to culture through storytelling, dance, drama, music and the visual arts.

-2025 Goodjarga Highlights
+2025 Goodjarga Highlights:

 The Murrawadeen Goodjarga program nurtures the creative skills of young Aboriginal and Torres Strait Islander students and develops whole school community understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and language.